 Instead of having a crust base, the crust is broken apart and mixed with the apple filling.

 It’s a French term for colorful candies with a hard outer shell.
 While you may eat it as is, it’s also commonly used for decorating.

 Forms of dragee include Jordan almonds – almonds coated in pastel-colored sugars, medicinal dragees – medicine covered in a sugar shell to hide its bitter flavor, and the ever so popular candy coated chocolate, M&M’s!

-But while it looks intimidating, it has a very subtle sweet flavor that may be eaten as is or used to make shakes and juices.
+But while it looks intimidating, it has a very subtle sweet flavor.
+So you’ll find plenty of sweet dragon fruit recipes, from shakes to juices.